primaza/primazactl/README.md

 - `--tenant tenant`
     - Tenant used for the join.
     - Default is `primaza-system`.
 - `--output yaml`
     - Outputs the manifests of the resources that are created.
     - The content will be as used for creating the resource.
+    - Use with `--dry-run client` to get output without creating resources.
+    - Default is `none` - no output is produced.
-- `--dry-run`
+- `--dry-run {server,client,none}`
+    - If set to `server`
         - Resources will be created with dry-run and will not be persisted.
         - Output provides the outcome for each resource created.
+    - If set to `client`
+        - No output produced.
+        - Use in conjunction with `--output--` to get output without creating resources.
+    - Default: none - resources are persisted.

 ## Create application namespace command